vit2tweak/counter1/program-note.md

 **Version**: 1.1
-**Upgrade Description**: fix error : react-dom.development.js:29895 Download the React DevTools for a better development experience: https://reactjs.org/link/react-devtools useAuth.js:7 Uncaught Error: useAuth must be used within an AuthProvider
+**Upgrade Description**: fix error : react-dom.development.js:29895 Download the React DevTools for a better development experience: https://reactjs.org/link/react-devtools
-    at useAuth (useAuth.js:7:1)
-    at Login (Login.js:9:1)
-    at renderWithHooks (react-dom.development.js:15486:1)
-    at mountIndeterminateComponent (react-dom.development.js:20103:1)
-    at beginWork (react-dom.development.js:21626:1)
-    at HTMLUnknownElement.callCallback (react-dom.development.js:4164:1)
-    at Object.invokeGuardedCallbackDev (react-dom.development.js:4213:1)
-    at invokeGuardedCallback (react-dom.development.js:4277:1)
-    at beginWork$1 (react-dom.development.js:27490:1)
-    at performUnitOfWork (react-dom.development.js:26596:1)

 **Files Updated**: Multiple files updated with new features and improvements